 Who Can Claim the Deduction under Section 80DDB

-Whose Medical Treatment can be Allowed as Deduction Under Section 80DDB
+Whose Medical Treatment Can be Allowed as Deduction Under Section 80DDB

 Deduction under section 80DDB can be claimed only by the person incurring the expenses.
-However, the medical expenses can be incurred for the treatment of the following people:
+However, medical expenses can be incurred for the treatment of the following people:

 Get FREE Credit Report from Multiple Credit Bureaus Check Now